DahlmannIT/personalUSP/documentation/readme.md

   * `select * from test_topic;`

 In the terminal you have direct access to the PostgreSQL database within the postgres bash.
 To get access you have to use the command `docker exec -it postgres bash`.
 After that you need to connect to `psql` with the username: postgres and the password: postgres.
-The required command is `psql postgres postgres` (`psql "username" "password"`).
-To connect to your preferred database use the command `\c <database>`.
-In our example just use `\c`.
+The required command is `psql postgres postgres` (`psql <username> <password>`).
+To access your preferred database use the command `\c <database>`.
+In our example just `\c` is used.
 All tables can be printed with `\dt`.
-After those commands u can enter any `SQL`-commands e.g. `SELECT * FROM test_topic;`.
-Don´t forget the `;` after your SQL-command!
+After these commands you can enter any `SQL`-commands e.g. `SELECT * FROM test_topic;`.
+The `;` at the end of your SQL-command should by no means be forgotten!

 ### 3.5 Explore data with Zeppelin